grimaldello/the-crims-italian-bot-v2/README.md

 - has a level <= 10
 - respect is >= 50000
 - respect is <= 50000000

+You can also set a different speed for the path of the fake cursor to **Attack** button by changing the setting: `mouseSpeedToPressAttackButton`.
+Since it is a factor that is added/subtracted to the base speed of the bot, you have to set a negative value to slow down the speed of the fake cursor, or set a positive factor > 0 to speed up the fake cursor (set to 0 to not change speed).

 # Avoid to kill user by ID or Username